Quantum gas microscopy of Rydberg macrodimers

 While Rydberg interaction potentials are of van-der-Waals type for asymptotically large interatomic separations $R$~\cite{Saffman2010}, the situation is more complicated at smaller distances.
 In a generic situation, repulsive interactions may increase the energy of a lower lying pair state $\ket{\widetilde \alpha}$, while attractive interactions decrease the energy of a higher lying one $\ket{\widetilde \beta}$.
-At some specific distance the two potentials become degenerate and the dipole-dipole coupling between them induces an avoided crossing (see Fig.~\ref{fig:1}\,A).
+At some specific distance the two potentials become degenerate and any finite coupling between them opens a gap (see Fig.~\ref{fig:1}\,A), which is large when $\ket{\widetilde \alpha}$ and $\ket{\widetilde \beta}$ contain significant amplitudes of mutually dipole-dipole coupled states.
 The resulting potential minimum hosts a series of bound macrodimer states $\Phi_{\nu}(R)$~\cite{Boisseau2002, Stanojevic2006, Sassmannshausen2016}, where $\nu$ denotes the vibrational quantum number of the nuclear motion.
-In our experiment we choose such an avoided crossing between the asymptotic pair-states $|e,e\rangle \equiv |35P_{1/2}, 35P_{1/2}\rangle$ and $|e,e^\prime\rangle \equiv |35P_{1/2},35P_{3/2}\rangle$, which can be optically excited from the ground state $|g,g\rangle$ by a two photon transition, where $|g\rangle = |5S_{1/2} F=2, m_F=0\rangle$.
-Furthermore, the bond length of this macrodimer state is predicted to be $720\,$nm, close to the diagonal lattice spacing of $R_{\textrm{in}} = 752\,$nm in our optical lattice.
-With the atoms being initially prepared in the motional ground state of the optical lattice, this results in a strong optical coupling due to the large wave function overlap.\\ Our experiments started with a two-dimensional atomic Mott insulator of $\Rb$ with a lattice filling of $94(1)\%$ in the atomic ground state.
-The atoms were pinned in a deep optical lattice with an RMS width $\sigma_{\text{lat}} = 68\,$nm of the on-site wave function in the atomic plane (see Fig.~\ref{fig:1}\,B).
-The molecules were photoassociated by an ultraviolet (UV) Rydberg excitation laser at $298\,$nm propagating along the diagonal direction of the optical lattice, with linear polarization aligned either in or orthogonal to the lattice plane.
+In our experiment we choose such an avoided crossing of two $0^{+}_g$ potentials with gerade symmetry and zero angular momentum projection on the interatomic axis~\cite{Julliene_Review06,Weber2017}.
+For large distances, the selected pair states transform into the states $\ket{\widetilde \alpha} \rightarrow |e,e\rangle \equiv |35P_{1/2}, 35P_{1/2}\rangle$ and $\ket{\widetilde \beta} \rightarrow |e,e^\prime\rangle \equiv |35P_{1/2},35P_{3/2}\rangle$~\cite{SI}, which can be optically coupled from the ground state $|g,g\rangle$ by a two photon transition.
+Here, $|g\rangle = |5S_{1/2} F=2, m_F=0\rangle$ and the bond length of this macrodimer state is predicted to be $720\,$nm, close to the diagonal lattice spacing of $R_{\textrm{in}} = 752\,$nm in our optical lattice.
+With the atoms being initially prepared in the motional ground state of the optical lattice, this coincidence of length scales results in a strong optical coupling due to the large wave function overlap.\\ Our experiments started with a two-dimensional atomic Mott insulator of $\Rb$ with a lattice filling of $94(1)\%$ in the atomic ground state.
+The atoms were pinned in a deep optical lattice with a rms width $\sigma_{\text{lat}} = 68\,$nm of the motional ground state in the atomic plane (see Fig.~\ref{fig:1}\,B) with a temperature below the on-site trapping frequency.
+The molecules were photoassociated by an ultraviolet (UV) Rydberg excitation laser at a wavelength of $298\,$nm propagating along the diagonal direction of the optical lattice, with linear polarization aligned either in or orthogonal to the lattice plane.
 Our typical optical Rabi coupling from the state $\ket{g}$ to $\ket{e}$ was $\Omega/2\pi=1.2(1)\,$MHz.
-We detected the excited macrodimers as missing pairs of ground state atoms along the lattice diagonal as these are ejected from the optical lattice very efficiently due to the release of kinetic energy in the macrodimer decay.
+We detected the excited macrodimers as missing pairs of ground state atoms as these are ejected from the optical lattice very efficiently due to the release of kinetic energy in the macrodimer decay.
 The remaining ground state atoms were then imaged with near-unity fidelity using a quantum gas microscope, see Fig.~\ref{fig:1}\,D.\\